pymupdf/PyMuPDF/docs/page.rst

       * Changed in v1.19.1: added `sort` parameter
       * Changed in v1.19.6: added new constants for defining default flags per method.
       * Changed in v1.23.5: added `delimiters` parameter
+      * Changed in v1.24.11: changed the effect of `sort_True` for "text" and "words" to closely follow natural reading sequence.

       |history_end|